tonyfu97/W.A.K.E/README.md

 ### Step 2.
 "Hello World": Data Streaming

 In Step 1, we established a connection between the MUSE 2 and the computer.
 Specifically, we put the EEG data from our MUSE 2 on the LSL network.
-Now, we need to fetch the data from the LSL network.
+Now, as a "Hello World" exercise,let's see how we can fetch the data from the LSL network.
 We will use the `pylsl` library again.

 Open a new terminal window and run the following command: